2018 Nebraska elections: Secretary of State

-Incumbent Republican Secretary of State declined to run for re-election to a fifth term.
+Incumbent Republican Secretary of State John Gale declined to run for re-election to a fifth term.
 Bob Evnen, an attorney and former member of the State Board of Education, won the Republican primary against administrative assistant Debra Terrell, with 59% of the vote.
 In the general election, he was opposed by Spencer Danner, the former head of the Omaha Human Rights and Relations Department.
 Evnen defeated Tanner with 61% of the vote.